Inflation in Turkey slows to 64% in favor of Erdogan - ExBulletin

 Inflation in Turkey slows to 64% in favor of Erdogan

-ANKARA, Turkey (AP) Inflation in Turkey fell sharply in December thanks mainly to a favorable base effect, a development that could help President Recep Tayyip Erdogan s running before an election, but is unlikely to bring relief to households suffering from a cost of living crisis.
+ANKARA, Turkey (AP) Inflation in Turkey fell sharply in December thanks mainly to a favorable base effect, a development that could help President Recep Tayyip Erdogan run before an election, but which should not relieve households suffering from the cost of electricity. living crisis.

 Consumer prices for the year rose 64.27% in December, the Turkish Statistical Institute said on Tuesday, compared with 84.39% in November.

-This is the second month in a row that inflation has come down after hitting a 24-year high of 85.5% in October.
+This is the second month in a row that inflation has fallen after hitting a 24-year high of 85.5% in October.
 The fall is attributed to a base effect, with a high index from a year ago statistically lowering the rate of inflation.

-As the pandemic and the Russian invasion of Ukraine have stoked inflation around the world, experts say Turkey’s price hike was fueled by Erdogan’s belief that high borrowing costs are driving up prices.
+As the pandemic and Russia’s invasion of Ukraine fueled inflation around the world, experts say rising prices in Turkey were fueled by Erdogan’s belief that high borrowing costs lead to higher prices.
 Traditional economic thinking says that raising rates helps keep inflation in check.

 Last year, Turkey’s central bank cut interest rates by 5 percentage points to 9% despite high inflation.
 In contrast, central banks around the world raised rates to combat soaring inflation.